 Joss Whedon is back on Twitter to get you to vote!

-The Avengers director returned to the social media site on Wednesday after a year-long absence to announce Save the Day, a super PAC which bills itself "a shortform digital production company dedicated to the idea that voting is a necessary and heroic act."
+, a super PAC which bills itself "a shortform digital production company dedicated to the idea that voting is a necessary and heroic act."

 In the first video, Whedon enlists Key & Peele's Keegan-Michael Key, Avengers co-stars Mark Ruffalo, Robert Downey Jr. and Scarlett Johansson, as well as a cavalcade of other celebrities to drive their voting message with some star-powered sincerity coupled with a tinge of humor.